 - problems hearing

-While an ear infection is the most common cause of ear pain when swallowing, infections of the nose or throat may be responsible.
+While an ear infection is the most common cause of ear pain when swallowing, nose or throat infections may also be responsible.

-The adenoids are located close to the eustachian tubes.
-These are canals that connect the middle ear to the upper throat and nasal cavity.
+These adenoids are located close to the eustachian tubes.
 If the adenoids grow so large that they block the tubes, ear pain can result.
-This is more likely to occur in childhood, when adenoids are the largest.
+This is more likely to occur in childhood when adenoids are the largest.